Whiteknight/whiteknight.github.com/drafts/rosella_template.md

 scalar value (not an array or a hash), it will iterate just once, and both `__FIRST__` and `__LAST__` will be true.

-Those are the basics of the library.
-I'm already starting to put together a small library of templates and even a utility program for generating them.
+Those are the basics of the Template library.
+I'm already starting to put together a small collection of templates and even a utility program for generating them.
 One program I'm putting together right now is used to create stub test files from a test template.
-From the Rosella directory, I can do this:
+From the Rosella directory, I can do
+this:

     ./test_template test --lang=winxed --lib=rosella/string.pbc --class=Rosella.String.Tokenizer